sapkotagaurav/php-login/README.md

-A Login and verification based in php
+A Login and verification Sample based in php